 The Curlew receives no public or outside funding – everyone who produces and contributes to The Curlew is a volunteer (except for the printers).

-Our editor, Dr Lynn Parr, has more than 25 years of experience editing international and national magazines, newspapers and books.
+Founder and editor Dr Lynn Parr has more than 30 years of experience editing international and national magazines, newspapers and books.
 She has published poetry, fiction and non-fiction in the USA, UK, Ireland and Australia.
 As an ecologist she has worked for conservation organizations and charities in the UK and USA; as an academic, she has taught ecology and creative writing in universities and schools.
 She also teaches online courses in the Celtic Dreamcatcher Academy.
 As well as editing The Curlew, she writes books and is an artist inspired by the natural world.

 The Curlew is funded solely by its readers and supporters.
 It receives no public funding and does not carry advertising.